urartian/loopback4-odata/README.md

 - `namespaceAlias`: Adds the optional `Alias` attribute to the CSDL schema so clients can refer to types using a short prefix.
 - `capabilities`: Sets default service-level annotations such as supported filter functions, countability, permissions, stream support, and now OData capability records for inserts/updates/deletes/search via the `insertRestrictions`, `updateRestrictions`, `deleteRestrictions`, and `searchRestrictions` options.
 Values can be overridden per entity set via `EntitySetDef.capabilities`.
 - `enableDeepInsert`: Opt-in global switch for accepting nested payloads (deep insert).
 When `true`, every entity set defaults to deep insert unless overridden per model.
 When `false` (default), only entity sets with `@odataModel({deepInsert: true})` participate.
+- `maxDeepInsertDepth`: Maximum recursion depth for deep insert traversal (default: `10`).
+Requests exceeding the limit are rejected with `400 Bad Request` to prevent runaway graphs.
 - `$apply` support currently covers a single `groupby((... ), aggregate(...))` segment with aggregate methods `sum`, `average`, `min`, `max`, `count`, and `countdistinct` on scalar entity properties.
 Pipelines with additional stages (`filter`, `orderby`, etc.) and aggregations on navigation properties are not yet available.
 - Lambda filters (`any` / `all`) support navigation collections (including multi-segment paths) and can be combined with additional predicates using `and`.
 Nesting lambdas, mixing multiple lambdas, or combining them with `or` remains unsupported.
 - `strict` (default: true): Enables stricter validations and policies: